In this strand the inspector must explore:

 a) Through effective curriculum planning, RE provision reflects the Church of England Statement of Entitlement, or Methodist equivalent, develops religious literacy and

 meets statutory obligations.

-ii.
-How well does RE enable all pupils to develop knowledge and understanding of other major world religions and world views and their impact on society
+- ii.
+How well does RE enable all pupils to develop knowledge and understanding of other major world religions and world views and their impact on society and culture

 b) Do teachers share effective practice locally and regionally and engage in professional development?
 Does RE have in place rigorous systems of assessment?